 Gangteng Monastery is another must see on the tourist trail in Bhutan; it boasts colourful temples, a famous 11 faced Avalokitesvara Lhakhang Buddhist statue, Shedra’s Assembly Hall, and a (too large for my liking) collection of weapons and armoury.

 The capital of Bhutan is Thimpu, at roughly 2,500 metres above sea level.
 It's best seen from above where you get great views of the Royal Palaces and the National Assembly.
 The other main tourist stop is the National Memorial Chorten.
-With another spectacular view this white stupa is surrounded by golden spires, bells, assembly halls, paintings, and a venerated photograph of the King, Druk Gyalpo (Dragon King) in ceremonial attire.
+With another spectacular view, this white stupa is surrounded by golden spires, bells, assembly halls, paintings, and a venerated photograph of the King, Druk Gyalpo (Dragon King), in ceremonial attire.

-Whilst there is ongoing innovation there is much about the way of life that is unchanged.
-The Bhutanese wear traditional dress and the villages contain shuttered wooden shops, the streets lined with markets stalls.
-Many of the houses and monasteries are beautifully decorated, - a phallus often features.
-Some big, some small, some terrifyingly huge, in various colour schemes, some of them having ribbons tied around them and some also having eyes.
+Architecture is traditional wattle and daub, no nails.
+The streets are lined with markets stalls.
+The village shops have wooden shutters, Many of the houses and monasteries are beautifully decorated, - a phallus often features.
+Some big, some small, some terrifyingly huge, in various colour schemes, some of them having ribbons tied around them and some also bearing eyes.
 All of the phalluses are fully erect as this is what frightens off the evil spirits, apparently.